-New corporate KYC solutions leverage APIs, AI (artificial intelligence) / ML (machine learning), biometrics, and advanced optical character recognition (OCR) technologies to solve KYC/AML problems and bring a structured approach in the way business verifications are done in this day and age.
+New corporate KYC solutions leverage APIs, AI (artificial intelligence) / ML (machine learning), biometrics, and advanced optical character recognition (OCR) technologies to solve KYC/AML problems.
+They bring a structured approach in the way business verifications are done in this day and age.
 The vast market potential, the growing API wave around the world, as well as the maturing of AI technologies, will enable businesses around the world to manage customer data in a much faster, easier and risk-controlled way.

-Bookmaker NEXT: an example for the implementation of KYC processes
+Bookmaker NEXT: an example for the implementation of KYC processes in sports betting

 Arland’s software Bookmaker NEXT offers a simple solution for handling KYC processes.

 Different KYC sets can be created and adapted to target markets.
 With a simple level system, customer information can be gathered step by step, thereby reducing the onboarding barrier.
-Each KYC level can be further linked to additional authorizations for the customer (e.g. deposit, place bets, payout, etc.).
-This has the advantage that the KYC process, divided into several parts, allows simple onboarding on the one hand, and sufficient data can be collected at the same time.
+Each KYC level can be further linked to additional authorisations for the customer (e.g. deposit, place bets, payout, etc.).
+This has the advantage that the KYC process, divided into several parts, allows simple onboarding on the one hand and sufficient data can be collected at the same time.